dasch-swiss/dsp-docs/README.md

 ### Initializing submodules

-This step is required to perform if you work with `dsp-docs` repository for the first time, just run:
+This step is required to be performed if you work with `dsp-docs` repository for the first time, just run:

 ```shell
 make init-submodules